Karuna2020/open-data/guides/social-media-outreach.md

 ---
 title: Social Media Outreach Guide
-author: Shivek Khurana
+author: Shivek Khurana and Anand Chowdhary
 tags: ["marketing", "social media", "outreach"]
 ---

 _NOTE: This guide is currently under review and is likely to change._

 We owe to our donors to communicate the impact of their donations in a transparent and orderly fashion.
 To achieve this, we should try our best to communicate updates at the following intervals:

 # Daily